caseyg/awesome/README.md

 *   [microsoft/Agents](https://github.com/microsoft/Agents) - The Microsoft 365 Agent SDK simplifies building full stack, multichannel, trusted agents for platforms including M365, Teams, Copilot Studio, and Webchat.

+*   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.

 ## HTML

 *   [continuedev/amplified.dev](https://github.com/continuedev/amplified.dev) - 🔊 We believe in a future where developers are amplified, not automated